Raku/intellij-ide-plugin/perl6-idea-plugin/docs/metadata-component.md

 #### Description

-This document describes a way to unify access to Perl 6 module meta information.
+This document describes a way to unify access to Raku module meta information.

 A module component `Perl6MetaDataComponent` is created and registered as IDEA module component.